Cigaras/IPTV.bundle/README.md

 4. **[MMS]** uses [Plex's hosted Silverlight player](http://www.plexapp.com/player/silverlight.php), did not work for me on any tested devise so functionality is disabled by default and plugin will try to play MMS videos over HTTP protocol, You can enable it in Preferences.

 Keep in mind that all streams are unique and Plex will not be able to play all of them, but not necessary because of plugins fault (read [Compatible devices and limitations][4]).
 Please try playing stream with [VLC] and using \*.strm file method [described above][4] before blaming this plugin.
-If \*.strm method works and plugin does not, please [contact me][7].
+If \*.strm method works and plugin does not, please [contact me][8].

+### Troubleshooting ###
+IF You encaunter errors or some streams do not work please do the following:

+1. Try to play the stream in [VLC] player, if it fails Your stream is invalid and will not play on any device; if it works continue to next step:

+2. Create a new file with notepad, write your desired streams url there and save it with \*.strm extension, put it into a folder and load folder into Plex Server as Home Video, try to play it in Plex client, if it fails, Your client is unable to play this stream, try alternatives; if it works, continue to next step:

+3. Check plugin log file *com.plexapp.plugins.iptv.log* located in the folowing folder:
+  * on Windows: *C:\Users\USERNAME\AppData\Local\Plex Media Server\Logs\PMS Plugin Logs\*
+  * on Mac: *~Library/Application Support/Plex Media Server/Logs/PMS Plugin Logs/*

+4. If you can not understand the contents of the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/), I will try to help you as soon as possible.

 ### To do list ###
 * [EPG];